CharlieDigital/typescript-is-like-csharp/docs/pages/basics/collections.md

 - [concurrent read/write](https://learn.microsoft.com/en-us/dotnet/standard/collections/thread-safe/) (used in multi-threaded scenarios for thread-safe access),
 - [memory-mapped/inlined collections for speed](https://learn.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) (managed access to contiguous regions of memory)

-In Node, one might typically import a 3rd party library for these types of semantic wrappers around the native collection types (and of course, there's no need for support for concurrent access nor memory inlined collections)

-Read more to find out how these types work and why they are useful.
-These can all be obtained through NPM packages, but it's nice that these are packaged as part of the .NET standard libraries.
+In Node, one might typically import a 3rd party library for these types of semantic wrappers around the native collection types (and of course, there's no need for support for concurrent access nor memory inlined collections).
+It's nice that these are packaged as part of the .NET standard libraries.